27-29 June 2024

 *All rates are in USD, and include membership dues (required to participate in the conference) and conference registration fees, as well as all coffee breaks and the welcome reception.

 Cancellation policy: SASE shall retain $50 of the registration fee in the event of a member cancelling conference participation within 30 days of the conference start date.
-Membership dues are non-refundable.
+Membership dues are non-refundable, except in the case of an unsuccessful visa application.

 Membership dues (do not include conference registration)